unifyai/orchestra/docs/reference/endpoints.rst

 **List Available Providers for a Model**

-Retrieve the list of available providers for a specific model in the Model Hub.
+Retrieve the list of available providers for a specific model in the Hub.

 **Parameters**
  | **model** *(string)*: ID of the model to get the providers of.